-The seminar will be given on a topic approved by the student's Research Advisor who may communicate with the Supervisory Committee if needed.
+The seminar will be given on a topic approved by the students of the communicate with the Supervisory Committee if needed.
 Although the exact contents of the seminar will be decided through the discussion between the student and the Research Advisor, it is recommended that at least 2/3 of the seminar should be dedicated to a review of the literature relevant to their research topic as well as a discussion of the challenges in the field.
 The seminar length is 30 minutes including five minutes for questions.
 The students are strongly encouraged to receive feedback regarding the seminar from their Research Advisor and their colleagues, which may be achieved by presenting practice talks.